Bacterial secretion system: Type V

 Type V secretion systems (T5SS) are different from other secretion systems in that they secrete themselves and only involves the outer cell membrane.
 For secreted protein to pass through the inner cell membrane, T5SS depends on Sec system.
 They have a β-barrel domain, which inserts into the outer cell membrane and forms a channel that can transport secreted protein along with it.
 For this activity, they are also called the autotransporter systems.
 When the secreted proteins are exposed outside, the autotransporters are cut off (cleaved), releasing the protein from the β-barrel domain.
 An example of autotransporter is the Trimeric Autotransporter Adhesins.

 Type VI

 Type VI secretion systems (T6SS) were discovered by the team of John Mekalanos at the Harvard Medical School in 2006 from Vibrio cholerae and Pseudomonas aeruginosa.
 They were recognised when mutations in the Vibrio Cholerae Hcp and VrgG genes caused diminished virulence and pathogenicity.
 In addition to their classic role as the pathogenicity factor, T6SS are also involved in defense against simple eukaryotic predators and in inter-bacteria interactions.
 The gene for T6SS form a gene cluster that consists of more than 15 genes.
 Hcp and VgrG genes are the most universal genes.
 Structural similarity of T6SS with the tail spike of the T4 phage suggest that the process of infection is similar to that of the phage.

 Type VII

-The T7SS of diderm-LPS bacteria is the chaperone-usher pathway (CUP).
+The T7SS of diderm-LPS bacteria is the chaperone-usher pathway.

+In diderm-mycolate bacteria this secretion system is the ESAT-6.

 Type VIII

-The T8SS of diderm-LPS bacteria is the extracellular nucleation-precipitation (ENP) pathway.
+The T8SS of diderm-LPS bacteria is the extracellular nucleation-precipitation pathway.